alisharifara/pandas-tactics/README.md

 10. Getting a sorted sample from a dataframe
 11. Filter Data by multiple categories
 12. The apply function
-13. Indexing and Filtering columns
+13. Boolean Indexing and Filtering columns